phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

         It's ok to not start a message with "hello, how are you?" - if you're not wanting a detailed answer to this question, do not ask the question.
 Is it ok to send a message and jump right into want you need to ask.

+        "what's up guys?" - what does that even mean?

+# Personal Comms

+- [ ] Text Messages May Take Ages To Get Responded to

+        ND's will take a long time to respond to message, several days if ever at all.
+It does not mean they do not care about you or what you have asked about.

+        Messages can be a source of anixety and stress, often formulating exactly the correct response with all the nuance detail required is hard work, more so the more immportant a message may be, depending on the person asking.